 Our lawyers are involved in all aspects of the communities in which we live and work.
 Nearly every day, a Wyatt attorney is participating in a non-profit board meeting, volunteering with children or raising funds to help those in need.

-In December 2016, Wyatt attorneys and staff donated 42 toys and $660.00 in monetary contributions to the Louisville Bar Association Santa's Court Toy Drive which benefits children not adopted from Salvation Army Angel Trees.
-For its 13th Annual Angel Tree Project, Wyatt adopted 134 Angels in need of clothing and toys for Christmas.
-Each year approximately 6,000 families with over 13,000 children are served through the program.
+Wyatt attorneys and staff regularly donate toys and monetary contributions to the Louisville Bar Association Santa’s Court Toy Drive which benefits children not adopted from Salvation Army Angel Trees.
+For Wyatt’s annual Angel Tree Project, we have provided gifts, winter wear, books, arts and crafts materials, and other needed supplies to children and senior Angels in need.
+Each year approximately 6,000 families with over 13,000 children are served through these programs.

 Metro United Way